The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 Not only do they have a wide selection of different types of plates, including competition plates, rubber bumper plates, and traditional plates, these more affordable cast-iron plates are designed well, with many weight capacity options.

-We also see the weight listed in both pounds in kilograms.
+We also see the actual weight listed in both pounds in kilograms.
 One extra point, the weight is raised lettering on the plate, giving it a little bit of extra stand-out design.

-These plates start around the 2.5-pound area and work up to the classic 45 lb weight plate.
+These great plates start around the 2.5-pound area and work up to the classic 45 lb weight plate.

 5. HulkFit Weight Plates